 If you drive a car, SUV, van, pickup, or panel truck for your rental activity (as most landlords do), you have two options for deducting your vehicle expenses.
 You can:

 - deduct your actual expenses (gasoline, upkeep, repairs), or

-- use the standard mileage rate (56 cents per mile for 2014; 56.5 cents per mile for 2013).
+- use the standard mileage rate (check the IRS website for current rates).
 To qualify for the standard mileage rate, you must use the standard mileage method the first year you use a car for your business activity.
 Moreover, you can't use the standard mileage rate if you have claimed accelerated depreciation deductions in prior years, or have taken a Section 179 deduction for the vehicle.

 Learn more about deducting landlord car expenses.

 If you travel overnight for your rental activity, you can deduct your airfare, hotel bills, meals, and other expenses.
 If you plan your trip carefully, you can even mix landlord business with pleasure and still take a deduction.

 However, IRS auditors closely scrutinize deductions for overnight travel -- and many taxpayers get caught claiming these deductions without proper records to back them up.
 To stay within the law (and avoid unwanted attention from the IRS), you need to properly document your long distance travel expenses.